BaptisteTomasin/Federated-Learning-Frameworks/data/README.md

     ./mnist.sh

 This file downloads the dataset and stock it in a new folder named [mnist_data](/data/MNIST/mnist_data).
-To work with this dataset you will to install **mlxtend**, with the following command:
+To work with this dataset you will install **mlxtend**, with the following command:

     pip install mlxtend